-- If your undergraduate degree is "in progress" and you are admitted to an EALC Program, an official completed copy of your transcripts will be required upon completion of your undergraduate program.
+- If your undergraduate degree is "in progress" and you are admitted to an EALC program, an official completed copy of your transcripts will be required upon completion of your undergraduate program.

 - Do my transcripts need to be submitted in English?

-- No. Since the admissions committee is made up of many faculty members, some of who might not read Chinese, Japanese, or Korean, you should have all of the letters written for you in English.
+- No. Since the admissions committee is made up of many faculty members, some of whom might not read Chinese, Japanese, or Korean, you should have all of the letters written for you in English.
 Since letters of recommendation are confidential, it is not appropriate for you as the applicant to translate letters for your application.

 - What is the best way to have my letters of recommendation submitted?

-- I just discovered an error in the personal statement or writing sample that have have already submitted.
+- I just discovered an error in the personal statement or writing sample that I have have already submitted.
 Can I submit a revised version?